haltersweb/LightningJS_and_LUI_instructions/README.md

   * I like to create my app as a new directory (default) so that I can have multiple apps in one project folder.
 If you would rather everything stays within your project directory, the necessary boilerplate modules will be added to the project's `node_modules` directory
   * I like to name my app directory with just the app name (rather than `com.domain.app.MyAppName`)
   * I'd rather not set up git in my app directory since I may already be using GitHub for my project folder.
+  * I'm not using TypeScript (the default).
+I will be using JavaScript instead.

 2. Build your app with:
 ```bash